The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Record All Transactions in Bank Feed:

 The final thing you’ll do each week is categorize all the activity that was automatically pulled into your bank feed.
 By doing this weekly, you prevent a buildup of transactions that becomes a “project” that keeps getting pushed down your to do list.
-It also ensures that you always have up to date financials you can depend on.
+It also ensures that you always have up to date numbers you can depend on.

 Monthly Bookkeeping Task List